HelenHelene/eportfolio/SSD/SSD_Unit11.md

 # Unit 11: Future trends in Secure Software Development

-Welcome to Week 11 where we will look at a number of trends and advances in both academic research and industry that serve as indicators around the general direction of research and development in the area of secure software development.

-In this unit we shall:
- - Discuss future trends in the areas of secure design, development, programming languages and operating systems.
- - Explain what is meant by Fog Computing, the Internet of Things and Cyber Physical Systems.
- - Explore systems and solutions that can be investigated as possible research topics or fields.
+During this unit, we explored emerging trends and advancements in secure software development, focusing on the future direction of research and industry practices.
+We examined key areas such as secure design, development methodologies, programming languages, and operating systems, and discussed how these developments are shaping the field.
+Additionally, we investigated concepts like Fog Computing, the Internet of Things (IoT), and Cyber-Physical Systems, analysing their components, security challenges, and potential solutions.
+This unit also provided a comprehensive summary of the topics covered throughout the module, presenting a roadmap of how these technologies interconnect and identifying areas for further research.

 ### Learning Outcomes
-On completion of this unit you will be able to:
+By the end of this unit, I was able to:
- - Give examples of fog computing, IoT and Cyber Physical System components and solutions.
+ - Provide examples of Fog Computing, IoT, and Cyber-Physical System components and solutions.
- - Describe some of the security issues with the above-mentioned systems.
+ - Identify and describe security issues associated with these systems, such as data integrity, privacy, and system resilience.
- - Recommend emerging technologies and solutions to investigate.
+ - Recommend emerging technologies and solutions for further investigation, based on their potential to address current and future security challenges.

-This session summarises the topics covered in the modules and provides a roadmap of where the technologies fit together, emerging trends and areas for investigation and further reading.

 ### Artefacts and Collaborative Discussion
 As part of my e-portfolio, I have completed the following activities which are documented in the provided link: